-Chapter One summarises the background to the Commissioners' role.
-Chapter Two describes some issues that were addressed during the year, including a review of guidance on the payment of Legal Aid, ongoing development of policies and guidance documents for the purposes of Commissioner training and the development of a protocol between the Commissioners and the Northern Ireland Office in relation to cases involving evidence certified as 'damaging information'.
-Chapter Three gives details of the caseload processed throughout the year and Chapter Four deals with staff and resources.
-Finally, I would like to take this opportunity to acknowledge the commitment and dedication of my fellow Commissioners who serve in a part-time capacity and to thank staff within the Secretariat for their administrative support throughout the year.
-I have no doubt that this support will carry through to the 2017/18 reporting period.
+Finally, I would like to take this opportunity to acknowledge the commitment and dedication of my fellow Commissioners who serve in a part-time capacity and to thank Secretariat Staff for their administrative support during the year.
+I have no doubt that this support will carry through to the 2018/19 reporting period.